dtcenter/MET/.github/ISSUE_TEMPLATE/enhancement_request.md

 *Replace italics below with details for this issue.*

 ## Describe the Enhancement ##
-*Provide a description of the requested software enhancement here.*
+*Provide a description of the enhancement request here.*

 ### Time Estimate ###
 *Estimate the amount of work required here.*